machariamunyi/Legacy-Responsive-Web-Design/README.md

 - wrap-reverse: wraps items onto multiple lines from bottom-to-top if they are in rows and right-to-left if they are in columns.

 ### - Use the flex-shrink Property to Shrink Items
+So far, all the properties in the challenges apply to the flex container (the parent of the flex items).
+However, there are several useful properties for the flex items.

+The first is the flex-shrink property.
+When it's used, it allows an item to shrink if the flex container is too small.
+Items shrink when the width of the parent container is smaller than the combined widths of all the flex items within it.

+The flex-shrink property takes numbers as values.
+The higher the number, the more it will shrink compared to the other items in the container.
+For example, if one item has a flex-shrink value of 1 and the other has a flex-shrink value of 3, the one with the value of 3 will shrink three times as much as the other.
 ### - Use the flex-grow Property to Expand Items
+The opposite of flex-shrink is the flex-grow property.
+Recall that flex-shrink controls the size of the items when the container shrinks.
+The flex-grow property controls the size of items when the parent container expands.

+Using a similar example from the last challenge, if one item has a flex-grow value of 1 and the other has a flex-grow value of 3, the one with the value of 3 will grow three times as much as the other.
 ### - Use the flex-basis Property to Set the Initial Size of an Item
+The flex-basis property specifies the initial size of the item before CSS makes adjustments with flex-shrink or flex-grow.

+The units used by the flex-basis property are the same as other size properties (px, em, %, etc.).
+The value auto sizes items based on the content.
 ### - Use the flex Shorthand Property
+There is a shortcut available to set several flex properties at once.
+The flex-grow, flex-shrink, and flex-basis properties can all be set together by using the flex property.

+For example, flex: 1 0 10px; will set the item to flex-grow: 1;, flex-shrink: 0;, and flex-basis: 10px;.

+The default property settings are flex: 0 1 auto;.
 ### - Use the order Property to Rearrange Items
+The order property is used to tell CSS the order of how flex items appear in the flex container.
+By default, items will appear in the same order they come in the source HTML.
+The property takes numbers as values, and negative numbers can be used.
 ### - Use the align-self Property